 - Background check: Does the applicant have a criminal history?
 If so, are the criminal charges ones that would impact their behavior as a tenant?

 Make sure to create specific criteria for each part of the process, write it down somewhere, and then apply it equally to every applicant.
 Otherwise, you’ll open yourself up to fair housing complaints.
-You can review our minimum requirements for a tenant here.

 What laws apply to the tenant screening process?